thunderrabbit/barefoot_rob/content/events/2023/06/23cuddle-party-event-in-tokyo.en.md

 #### When

-HUMANDATE
+Friday 23 June 2023

-Doors will open at FIRST_GATHERING_TIME.
+Doors will open at 18:30.

-Please arrive between FIRST_GATHERING_TIME and ARRIVE_BY_TIME
+Please arrive between 18:30 and 18:50
-so we can be settled and start our Welcome Circle at EVENT_TIME.
+so we can be settled and start our Welcome Circle at 19:00.

 To maintain the integrity of the container, no one will be admitted after we start the Welcome Circle.